 (a) Every plan must provide that every claimant will be given a single list containing the names and locations of all registered repair shops as defined in 211 CMR 123.03 that appear on the list of registered repair shops maintained by the Division of Standards pursuant to M.G.L. c.
 100A, § 6.
 The insurer may indicate by clearly marking with an asterisk or other means of highlighting on the list of all registered repair shops at least five repair shops geographically convenient for the claimant which will perform the repairs on referred claims without undue delay.
 An insurer shall not provide a separate list containing only its referral shops.
-A repair shops maintained by the Division of Standards and complies with the provisions of M.G.L. c.
+A repair shop may not be an insurer's referral shop unless that repair shop appears on the list of all registered repair shops maintained by the Division of Standards and complies with the provisions of M.G.L. c.
 100A.
 The claimant may or may not choose to use an insurer's referral shop.